Netpush/IsleWaddon/README.md

 - Direct link to :
   - Isleward wiki
-  - IsleWaddon discord
-  - Online Map
 - Easy salvage : Salvage an item by pressing "f"
 - Bosses Timer : Add a in-game timer to know when bosses will respawn + sound
 - Quick whisper respond : Use /r to quick respond to the last whisper + sound when you receive a whisp
   - Timer/whips sound disablelable
 - Quest hide : Full fonctionnal hide function for the quest tab
 - Stats range : Show stats roll range on level 20 gear
-  - Link to my work [**here**](https://docs.google.com/spreadsheets/d/19QyBzRNMCFd3l8GwQPfDfPvwvXO_vnDtY3IHFa6kQeU/edit?usp=sharing)
+  - Link to Polfy work [**here**](https://docs.google.com/spreadsheets/d/19QyBzRNMCFd3l8GwQPfDfPvwvXO_vnDtY3IHFa6kQeU/edit?usp=sharing)
-- Quality border : Add a colored border to items (Big thank to Bored !)
+- Quality border : Add a colored border to items
-- Item lock : Remove drop/salvage/destroy option on the locked items (Big thank to Bored !)
+- Item lock : Remove drop/salvage/destroy option on the locked items takes 2 second to load
   - Hotkey : "b"
 - In-game MiniMap